JanRajm/Digital-electronics-1/Projekt VHDL/distance.md

             else
                 if rising_edge(sensor_i) then
                     sum := sum + 1;
                     if sum > 5 then --for simulation purpouse, in application: if sum > 500 then (...).
-We operate with wheel with circuit of 2m thus 1km means 500 revolutions. sum := 0;
+We consider wheel with circuit of 2m thus 1km means 500 revolutions. sum := 0;
                       s_distance <= s_distance + "0000000001";
                     end if;